d3cl/d3cl.github.io/_posts/htb/challenges/2023-03-31-htb_challenges_cop.md

 > The C.O.P (Cult of Pickles) have started up a new web store to sell their merch.
 We believe that the funds are being used to carry out illicit pickle-based propaganda operations!
 Investigate the site and try and find a way into their operation!

 When the code uses `pickle`, Insecure Deserialization directly comes to mind.
+In this case, pickle data is deserialized when the homepage or a certain product page is requested.

-In this case, the pickle is loaded when .
-There is however some raw data being placed in a format string in the `select_by_id` method.
+When a certain product page is requested, an id parameter is provided in the URL.
+There is raw data being placed in a format string in the `select_by_id` method that provides the data for the product page.

 ```python
 from application.database import query_db